levymoreira/blog/_pages/about.md

 In my spare time I play games and update this blog with things of my interest.

 ---
 Thanks for access [my site](http://www.levymoreira.com) if you want more information about my professional experience please check [my Linkedin account](https://br.linkedin.com/in/levymoreira).
+Or if want know more about me, please call me to drink some cofe :)